matrix-org/matrix-spec-proposals/proposals/4163-make-acls-apply-to-edus.md

 ## Unstable prefix

-None required, as no new fields or endpoints were added.
+None required, as no new fields or endpoints are added.

 ## Dependencies